OfflineIMAP/offlineimap.github.io/_posts/2016-01-27-error-no-such-number.md

 > server pretend to have this UID.
 IOW, I'd say it really looks like a
 > server issue.

 That gave me comfort.
 I was easily convinced it was an issue with the server.
 It was like, I sort of *wanted* it to be an issue with the server.
 I mean, rather than it would be a problem with a tool made by developers who maintain a dialog with it's users.
+On the other hand, in that case the problem could have been addressed properly of course, but anyway...

 The mailing list dialog continued: